 From one of the biggest working film studios in the world to the magnificent "German Versailles" Sanssouci … there is so much to discover in Berlin's "little sister" Potsdam that it would be a shame not to head there for a brief stopover!

 A short introduction to Potsdam

 This is why Potsdam today features so many stunning royal palaces.
 In fact, they make up the largest UNESCO World Heritage site in Germany.
-Life at the Prussian court resembled that of Versailles in France and probably came quite close to the lavish lifestyle we see in the Versailles-based biopic Marie Antoinette (2006).
+Life at the Prussian court resembled that of Versailles in France, which in the 18th Century was a royal role model for Europe.
+Life at the royal court in Potsdam therefore probably came quite close to the lavish lifestyle we see in the Versailles-based biopic Marie Antoinette (2006).

 How to get to Potsdam

 Today, Potsdam is part of the metropolitan region Berlin-Brandenburg and thus super easy to get to from the German capital Berlin.
 Just hop on the S‑Bahn (fast overground train) S7 at Berlin's main train station (Hauptbahnhof) and you'll be in Potsdam in a mere 30 minutes.

 If you are planning to return on the same day, it makes sense to get a so-called ABC day ticket.
 This ticket covers public transportation in Potsdam as well as in Berlin.
 Alternatively, get yourself a Berlin Welcome Card and opt for the ABC area.
 This visitor card will also give you discounts for attractions, tours, restaurants and shops.